xenups/djangotutorial/Readme.md

   DEFENDER_ACCESS_ATTEMPT_EXPIRATION =1  #one hours

-  in this case without considering username if an ip failed to login in 3 times it will block the ip
+  in this case without considering username if an ip failed to login in 3 times it will be block

   Why not django-axes?